Leaving No Roma behind during a pandemic, and beyond: a UN Resident Coordinator’s Blog

 Who are the Roma?

-- Roma have been described as “the world's most populous marginalized community”.
+Roma has been described as "the world's most populous marginalized community".
 They have been persecuted for hundreds of years and, during the Second World War, hundreds of thousands were murdered by the Nazi regime.

 The UN Resident CoordinatorThe UN Resident Coordinator, sometimes called the RC, is the highest-ranking representative of the UN development system at the country level.
 In this occasional series, UN News is inviting RCs to blog on issues important to the United Nations and the country where they serve.